 Whether it’s your website, your analytics tool, or your marketing platform, they all hold valuable information – your data.
-And that data requires special treatment, namely security.
-But protecting data is more than just secure storage and safeguarded serves.
+And that data demands special treatment, namely security.
+But protecting data is about more than just secure storage and safeguarded servers.
 It also means managing access, making decisions about who can see or edit certain reports or a website.
 That’s why it’s vital to have the right user management system in place.

 Piwik PRO makes it easy to set permissions for viewing and working in particular areas of your instance.
 We’ll walk you through all the necessary steps of the user management process.